18 April, 2020

-The New York Times app has a clear offline strategy allowing customers to use the app even when they are offline.
-This is something most companies have an afterthought.
+The New York Times app has a clear offline app strategy allowing customers to use the app even when they are offline.
+This is something most companies have as an afterthought.

-Not to be usable offline might be okay at the very beginning, but it is a poor decision not to think about an offline strategy as soon as possible.
-Not being usable online when you get more users means a lot of lost revenue and a significant negative impact on your brand.
-Especially when you want to reach an international market which includes developing countries, an offline strategy is important to deliver a good user experience.
+Not being usable offline might be okay at the very beginning of an app’s life, but it is a poor decision not to think about an offline app strategy as soon as possible.
+Not being usable online means lost revenue and a significant negative impact on your brand.
+Especially when you want to reach an international market that includes developing countries, an offline strategy is important to deliver a good user experience.

 The user experience of the New York Times app offline and online is consistent, but there is some space for improvement.
-Particularly an indication that when images are not downloaded and the ability to write comments in offline mode (and publish them when being online again) would be great.
+Particularly a placeholder when images are not downloaded and the ability to write comments in offline mode (and publish them when being online again) would be great.